Coco Gordon-Moore: Kim Gordon And Thurston Moore’s Daughter Appears In ‘PAPER’ Mag

 Moore released her second chapbook by the name of, “today I hate the sun.”
 The book’s cover is a self-portrait that she made while in kindergarten and features poems and cover art.

 Coco said that she began writing everything included in her book about a year ago.
-For the young author, she said that the poems were difficult to write and edit because the came from a place of “confusion and heartbreak.”
+For the young author, she said that the poems were difficult to write and edit because they came from a place of “confusion and heartbreak.”

 “I printed all of it at a local library and got a giant stapler and stapled them all.
 I’ve slowly been mailing them out.”